An-mol/ws_final_project/README.md

 Requirements
 ------------

-JRE and JDK installed should be a must.
+JRE and JDK need to be installed.